exercism/java/exercises/concept/wizards-and-warriors/.docs/instructions.md

 ## 7. Allow Wizards to prepare a spell and make them vulnerable when not having prepared a spell

-Implement the `Wizard.prepareSpell()` method to allow a Wizard to prepare a spell in advance.
+Update the `Wizard` class to add a method called `prepareSpell()`.
-Then override the `isVulnerable()` method for the `Wizard` and make sure that returns `true` if the wizard did not prepare a spell; otherwise, return `false`.
+The class should remember when this method is called, and make sure that its `isVulnerable()` method returns `false` only when a spell is prepared.

 ```java
 Wizard wizard = new Wizard();